PatchyVideo/platinum/README.md

 # Platinum

-> A always-experimental frontend for [PatchyVideo/PatchyVideo](https://github.com/PatchyVideo/PatchyVideo).
+> An always-experimental frontend for [PatchyVideo/PatchyVideo](https://github.com/PatchyVideo/PatchyVideo).
 > (Currently using [PatchyVideo/pvgql](https://github.com/PatchyVideo/pvgql) as backend.)

 This is a **complete** rewrite of [PatchyVideo/patchyvideo-vue](https://github.com/PatchyVideo/patchyvideo-vue).